 As the CAO offers are coming thick and fast for some students, Griffith College Cork offers an alternative route in various disciplines.
 While offering CAO courses we also offer direct-entry courses with a pathway to QQI Level 8 and 9 degrees.

 Our small class sizes mean that you won’t get lost in the crowd and will get valuable face-to-face time with our highly qualified and accomplished lecturers.
 They are all working in their respective fields in addition to lecturing, meaning you are getting valuable and up-to-date information from industry insiders.

 We have full-time, part-time and short courses, ranging from Accounting to Leadership Skills.
-A dedicated career liaison expert is on campus to help students put their best foot forward in the jobs market and securing well known companies for work placement during their degree.
+A dedicated career liaison expert is on campus to help students put their best foot forward in the jobs market and secure well-known companies for work placement during their degree.